buildlackey/python_tictaktoe/README.md

 is still slow.
 So please give it about a minute for that second move.

+## Installation

+Before running, install the zip file as shown below:

+    # download the zip file to some directory: /tmp/zip.tar.gz
+    # make a workspace folder and cd to it
+    rm -rf /tmp/junk
+    mkdir /tmp/junk
+    cd  /tmp/junk
+    tar xvzf /tmp/zip.tar.gz

 ## Running

-You can run the program from the top level project folder as shown below.
+After following the steps in the preceding section you can run the program from the top level project folder as shown below.
 By specifying optional arguments you can run with  verbose logging (using the '-v' / --verbose flag), and/or with -m/--manual mode which turns off the AIBot's automated move discovery, instead allowing you